michelleshu/web-development/notes/midterm-review.md

 ---
 ---

-Some additional practice questions that we didn't cover in class but may help your studying.
+Some additional practice questions on React that we didn't cover in class but may help your studying.

-React

 1. [Short Answer] What is the purpose of NPM (Node Package Manager)?